 Collecting and using rainwater for outdoor watering provides a simple alternative to using potable water on the landscape and leaves this more expensive, treated water for human needs such as drinking and cooking.
 In addition to conserving the precious water resources of our aquifers, lakes, and streams, rainwater harvesting reduces the necessity for new water treatment plants and water storage facilities (which helps to keep the cost of publicly supplied water manageable).

 Rainwater harvesting systems come in all shapes and sizes, from a simple container under a downspout to potable systems with thousands of gallons of storage and complex filtration features.
 Before you begin to plan your own rainwater harvesting system, check with local government agencies and homeowner associations for any applicable regulations.

-Click on the image to the right to download the PDF instructions to make your own low-cost rain barrel at home.
+Click on the image to download the PDF instructions to make your own low-cost DIY rain barrel at home!

 - Hill Country Alliance: Annual Rainwater Revival

 - Cow Creek GCD: Rainwater System Introduction Video and How-To Video

 - Texas Cooperative Extension: Rainwater Harvesting and In-Home Use Videos

 - City of Austin: Onsite Water Reuse Systems

 - Hill Country Alliance: Rainwater Harvesting & Rainwater Revival